 Professors at Carroll can enlist the help of the Tech Saints to support students for specific projects in their class.
 If a professor wishes to give a video project, for example, they can ask the Tech Saints to provide video-editing support sessions for their students during the time they are working on the project.
 This way, the professor is free to assign innovative projects that increase learning within their discipline without having to become an expert in the technology used in the project.
 In short, we believe professors have enough expertise to share within their discipline that they shouldn't have to worry about becoming experts in technology as well.
 The Tech Saints are here to provide that technological expertise so that professors can focus on their discipline-specific teaching.

-My name is Rob, and I am a Tech Saint here at Carroll College.
-I am majoring in Computer Information Systems (CIS) while also going for a certificate in Project Management.
+Hi!
+My name is Joseph Ikehara, and I am a sophomore Tech Saint here at Carroll College.
+I am majoring in Computer Science.